BAMresearch/NFDI4IngScientificWorkflowRequirements/README.md

 existing implementations, please raise an issue and/or submit a pull request.
 We also encourage to start a new [discussion](https://github.com/BAMresearch/NFDI4IngScientificWorkflowRequirements/discussions) for general comments, questions and ideas you would like to share.

+## Acknowledgements

+The authors would also like to thank the Federal Government and the Heads of Government of the L¨ander, as well as the Joint Science Conference (GWK), for their funding and support within the framework of the NFDI4Ing consortium